This article offers tips on how to make your own news app, be it a mobile news aggregator or an app for your online magazine.

 |iOS app||Android app|

-Regardless of what type of news app you decide to build, there’s the issue of the backend.
+Regardless of what type of news app you decide to build, there’s the issue of the backend for mobile apps.
 A news app, be it an online magazine or an aggregator, requires a server to store data and settings.
 The server is responsible for data synchronization, alerts, notifications — all the features mentioned in our list above.
 At Mind Studios, our backend developers work with Ruby on Rails.
 It’s simple, light, and offers a huge selection of libraries.
 Alternatives include Python, Node.js, and Firebase.

 The special technology behind news aggregators